 An increase in your property's assessed value does not mean you will see a corresponding increase in your property taxes.

-As this graph shows, over a seven-year period, our property tax increase has remained consistent at about 3% (2% for inflation and 1% for replacing ageing infrastructure) despite the significant variations in assessed values in the last number of years.
+As this graph shows, from 2013 to 2019, our property tax increase remained consistent at about 3% (2% for inflation and 1% for replacing ageing infrastructure) despite the significant variations in assessed values in the last number of years.

 How property taxes are calculated